Former-HSBC boss regrets mistakes made with Swiss, Mexican deals

 "It certainly kept me awake.
 [There was] no possible way on moral grounds of justifying it," he told the committee.

-The bank's current chief executive Stuart Gulliver, is among the highest paid bankers in Europe with a pay packet last year amounting to 7.6 billion pounds.
+The bank's current chief executive Stuart Gulliver, is among the highest paid bankers in Europe with a pay packet last year amounting to 7.6 million pounds ($11.8 million).

 Win Bischoff, former chairman of Lloyds Banking Group (LLOY.L), was asked by the panel about the rationale behind the bank's acquisition of struggling HBOS in 2008.
 This acquisition has been blamed for forcing Lloyds to seek a 20.5 billion government bailout.